Shyam-Has-Your-Anomaly-Mitigated/Emul/syntax.md

 	-- all functions shoud take a single list as input...

+	-- input: list of lists
-	head [] = []
+	-- output: list of all the heads of the input lists head [] = []
 	head ((h:_):t) = h : head t

+	-- input: list of lists
-	tail [] = []
+	-- output: list of all the tails of the input lists tail [] = []
 	tail ((_:h):t) = h : tail t

+	-- input: list of lists
+	-- output: zips all of the input lists; no need for zip0(), zip1(), zip2(), zip3(), .., zipN()
 	zip [] = []
 	zip x = if ziptest x then head x : zip (tail x) else [] where